hima-97/ECG-Arrhythmia-Classification/README.md

 Comprehensive Approach:

-* Data Exploration and Preparation:
+* Data Exploration and Analysis:
 Initial exploration to grasp the intrinsic characteristics of the ECG dataset.
-Preparing and standardizing raw ECG data for machine learning processing.

-* Signal Processing:
+* Signal Preprocessing:
 Resampling of ECG signals to align with the required sampling rate.
 Heartbeat segmentation to isolate individual cardiac cycles, critical for accurate feature extraction.